 What parts of your project are taxed?

 There are several facets of your project that can and most likely will be taxed.
 You will have a property tax and a tax on materials.
-There is also the possibility of a home tax or new home tax, and an area tax that will fluctuate depending on several factors.
+There is also the possibility of a home tax, new home tax or area taxes.
+These taxes will fluctuate depending on several factors.

 How does your specific project affect taxes?